TamesB/pvegenerator/README.md

 ## Installing on Windows

-Requires `pip` installed.
+- Requires `pip` and `pipenv` installed.
-Requires PostgreSQL + PostGIS + OSGeo4W (+ GDAL) installed.
+- Requires PostgreSQL + PostGIS + OSGeo4W (+ GDAL) installed.
 (Follow the windows installation guide for all: https://docs.djangoproject.com/en/3.1/ref/contrib/gis/install/#windows)
+- After installing OSGeo4W, the path is hardcoded to `C:/OSGeo4W` in `PVE/settings.py`, check this for your system.
+You might have `OSGeo4W64` as the folder, if so, uncomment the `OSGEO4W += "64"` at the top of `settings.py`.

 ### Instructions